microsoft/ContextShare/SOFTWARE_ARCHITECTURE_SPECIFICATION.md

 ---

-*This document serves as the definitive architectural reference for the Copilot Catalog Manager VS Code Extension.
+*This document serves as the definitive architectural reference for the ContextHub VS Code Extension.
 All development, maintenance, and evolution decisions should align with the principles and patterns described herein.*